viswa2/DevOps/aws-fundamentals/README.md

 <img width="360" alt="Security-Group" src="https://github.com/viswa2/devops/assets/34201574/bd5e5012-35a2-463d-97ec-a1426320fc19">

 You can add custom rules to configure which traffic to allow or deny.
 Security groups are `stateful`.
+You can specify allow rules, but not deny rules.
+When you create a security group it's does not have inbound rules.
+Therefor no inbound traffic from another host to your instance is allowed untill you add inbound rules to the security group.

 If you have multiple Amazon EC2 instances within a subnet, you can associate them with the same security group or use different security groups for each instance.